SerigneGallo/odin-Landing-pages/README.md

 ### Live Version

-Access the live version of the project at [https://github.com/SerigneGallo/odin-Landing-pages.git](#).
+Access the live version of the project at [Odin Recipes Live Demo](http://127.0.0.1:5500/odin-Landing-pages/index.html)(#).

 ### Local Setup